-The Dockstore concept is simple; provide a place where users can share tools encapsulated in Docker and described with the workflow languages.
-This enables scientists, for example, to share analytical tools in a way that makes them machine readable and runnable in a variety of environments.
-While the Dockstore is focused on serving researchers in the biosciences, the combination of Docker + CWL/WDL can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.
+The Dockstore concept is simple: provide a place where users can share tools encapsulated in Docker and described with the workflow languages.
+This enables scientists to share analytical tools in a way that makes them machine readable and runnable in a variety of environments.
+While Dockstore is focused on serving researchers in the biosciences, the combination of Docker and workflow languages can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.

-Built with Docker and Git
+Building off Docker and Git

-Docker repositories, like Docker Hub, Quay.io and GitLab, and source control repositories like GitHub, Bitbucket, and GitLab, provide much of the infrastructure we need.
-Docker repositories allow users to build, publish, and share both public and private Docker images.
-However, the services lack standardized ways of describing how to invoke tools contained within Docker containers.
-Workflow descriptor languages provide standardised ways to define the inputs, parameterizations, and outputs of tools in a controlled way.
-Together, these resources provide the necessary tools to share analytical tools in a highly portable way, a key concern for the scientific community.
+There are existing repositories for Docker images, such as Docker Hub, Quay.io, and GitLab which allow users to build, publish, and share both public and private Docker images.
+There are also source control repositories like GitHub, Bitbucket, and GitLab, which are based on the git approach to source control.
+This infrastructure is important, and indeed, Dockstore can link to those services for multiple tasks.
+However, the services on their own lack standardized ways of describing how to invoke tools contained within Docker containers.
+This is where Dockstore and descriptor languages step in, providing standardized ways to define the inputs, parameterizations, and outputs of tools in a controlled way.
+The Dockstore website and CLI additionally implement GA4GH standards and APIs to make the execution of workflows and tools, whether that be on your local computer or on the cloud, easier and more standardized.
+Together, these resources provide the necessary tools to share analytical tools in a highly portable and reproducible way, a key concern for the scientific community.

 Building a Community